tom-seddon/b2/doc/Debug-version.md

 `Step Over` will run until the next instruction visible.

+## Paging overrides

+Where it's relevant, debug windows have a row of indicators along the top, showing the current paging settings (selected ROM, shadow RAM, etc.).

+You can override these for the window, to see the state as if some other paging setup were in effect.
+(This only affects the debug window's view of memory.
+The emulated state doesn't change.)
+To do this, click on one of the captions and select the override value you want to use.

+Overridden settings are displayed with a `!` suffix.

 ## Byte popup ##

-When you see the value of a byte in the debugger UI, or when you see an address, you can probably right click it to get a popup UI relating to that address in memory.
+Most places where you see the value of a byte in the debugger UI, or when an address, you can right click the address or value to get a popup UI relating to that byte.

 Use the tickboxes to add/remove read, write or execute breakpoints.
-Breakpoints can be set for the address or for the byte: address breakpoints are hit when that address is read/written/executed, regardless of paging settings, and byte breakpoints relate to that specific byte in some specific bank of memory.
+Breakpoints can be set for the address or for the byte: address breakpoints are hit when that address is read/written/executed, regardless of paging settings, and byte breakpoints relate to the specific byte in question, in whichever bank it is.

+(When a byte's value is shown in the disassembly window, it will be displayed with a coloured background if there's a breakpoint set for that address or that byte.)

+Tick `Reveal address...` to visit that address in a visible disassembly or memory view window (select the desired window from the list).
+The window in question will be made to view that address.

+Tick `Reveal byte` to visit that particular byte in a visible disassembly or memory view window (select the desired window from the list).
+The window's paging overrides will be adjusted to ensure that particular byte is visible.

 The right click functionality is not yet 100% consistently available, but this will improve.

-## Paging overrides

-The disassembly and memory windows have a row of indicators along the top, showing the current paging settings (selected ROM, shadow RAM, etc.).

-To override one, so you're always viewing a particular bit of memory, click on one of the captions and select the setting you want to override.
-Overridden settings are displayed with a `!` suffix.

 ## Address prefixes